 As Brennan IT’s Service Desk Manager, it’s my role to ensure that our entire service desk team is providing the level of service and professionalism that our customers deserve.
 We make it our priority to provide the very best service, at every level, as well as to ensure continual and ongoing improvement.

 That said, the life of a Service Desk Manager isn’t always straightforward.
 It’s a busy and fast-paced role, with several different areas of responsibility.

 Here are just some of the things that a Brennan IT Service Desk Manager does on a typical day to deliver for our customers:

 Resourcing for success

-When a Brennan IT customer submits a ticket to our service desk, or places a call, they know, with confidence, that it will be responded to promptly and professionally.
+When a Brennan IT customer submits a ticket to our service desk or places a call, they know, with confidence, that it will be responded to promptly and professionally.

 In part, this is due to some expert resourcing that’s done behind the scenes by our Service Desk Leads.
-Ensuring we have enough people to fulfil all our customers’ needs (both expected and unexpected) on any given day is vitally important.
+Ensuring we have enough people to fulfill all our customers’ needs (both expected and unexpected) on any given day is vitally important.